Conditional Flow Matching for Bayesian Posterior Inference: INTRODUCTION

 For a fixed observation $y^* \in \mathcal Y$, the primary objective of Bayesian inference is to sample from the posterior $\pi(\theta \mid y^*)$.
 From the optimal transport point of view, this is equivalent to learning a transport map from a source distribution (e.g. uniform) to the target posterior.
 This perspective has been considered by multiple works in the literature. \cite{wang2023adversarialbayesiansimulation} learns the posterior sampler by generative adversarial networks (GANs).
 A similar route is taken by \cite{baptista2024conditional} using the Monotone GAN (M-GAN) approach.
 More recently, \cite{kim2024deep} develops a conditional quantile learning method that recovers an optimal transport map on the parameter space $\Theta$.
-Despite the considerably different approaches, the latter two works both result in the conditional Brenier map \citep{carlier2017vector} under monotonicity assumptions.
+Despite the considerably different approaches, the latter two both yield the conditional Brenier map \citep{carlier2017vector} under monotonicity assumptions.
 This paper marks an addition to the toolbox for posterior sampling from another perspective, using the flow matching technique to achieve a dynamic extension.
-See Table~\ref{tab:model_comparison} for the comparison of selected approaches, and Appendix~\ref{app:related_works} for more extensive literature review.
+See Table~\ref{tab:model_comparison} for a comparison of selected approaches, and Appendix~\ref{app:related_works} for a comprehensive literature review.